by Dr. C.H. Weaver M.D. 5/2022

-Results from the innovaTV 204 clinical trial evaluating tisotumab vedotin administered every three weeks for the treatment of patients who have relapsed or progressed on or after prior treatment for recurrent or metastatic cervical cancer have been released and results from the trial showed a 24% confirmed objective response rate with a median duration of response (DOR) of 8.3 months.1
+Results from the innovaTV 204 clinical trial evaluating Tivdak (tisotumab vedotin) administered every three weeks for the treatment of patients who have relapsed or progressed on or after prior treatment for recurrent or metastatic cervical cancer have been released and results from the trial showed a 24% confirmed objective response rate with a median duration of response (DOR) of 8.3 months.1

 The study results have led to a US FDA approval of the medication making it the first Antibody-Drug Conjugate used to treat advanced cervical cancer.